FDOT District 1, SR 758/Bee Ridge Road from Siesta Drive to Bond Place, Sarasota County, FL

 A detailed Level 4 temporary traffic control plan (TTCP) was required.
 Lane closures reduced the travel lanes from seven lanes to five lanes while the trunkline was replaced.

-The roadway is designated as Access Class 7.
 A public hearing was required due to the addition of the pedestrian facilities.
 Protean Design Group supported District 1 with these efforts.
 We also provided utility coordination assistance by maintaining the utility conflict matrix and reviewing utility work schedules.
 Coordination with Sarasota County and the City of Sarasota was required for the ITS and signal portion to incorporate the maintaining agency’s preferences.

 Unique to this project, Protean Design Group managed the efforts of multiple (four) consultants that were under contract directly with District 1 through Districtwide Resurfacing/Miscellaneous Design contracts.
 This afforded the District one point of contact with the design team and streamlined the process through constant communication and minimal input from the District’s project manager.